PhD University of California, Santa Barbara, 2007

 She is the 2019 recipient of the JCCTL Excellence in Teaching Award.

-Megan was Chair of the Department of Religious Studies from 2017-2020 and Co-Chair of the Globalization Studies program from 2014-17 (serving on its Advisory Committee from 2009-18).
+Megan was Chair of the Department of Religious Studies from 2017-2020 and Co-Chair of the Globalization Studies program from 2014-17.
 She is a founding and continuing member of the Advisory Committee for Middle East & Islamic Studies (MEIS).
-She also serves on the Peace & Justice Studies Advisory Committee.
-She served for two years as a Community Based Learning Fellow through the Center for Public Service.
+She serves on the advisory committees for Peace & Justice Studies and Public Policy.
+She served for two years as a Community Based Learning Fellow through the Center for Public Service and a Digitial Technology Fellow.